Holiday home terms: What do they mean?05 February 2019

-When it comes to buying your first holiday home you may hear lots of jargon and not be quite sure what all the terms mean.
+When buying your first holiday home, you may hear lots of jargon and not be quite sure what all the terms mean.
 If you’re a first-time buyer how do you know the difference between a static caravan or holiday lodge?
 Or what site fees are and how often they need to be paid?

 When it comes to buying a Willerby holiday home, we want it to be a smooth process, so you can focus on enjoying your dream home with friends and family.

 Here at Willerby, we have over 70 years’ experience of manufacturing luxury holiday homes, so we’ve asked our expert team to guide you through some of the industry’s most common terms.

 A static caravan is a prefabricated structure built in a factory on a permanently attached chassis, so it cannot be moved by car like a touring caravan or motorhome.
 We call our static caravans ‘holiday homes’.
 These tend to be not as wide as lodges and usually based in caravan parks that may not be open all year round..
 From a pricing perspective, static caravans tend to have a lower entry price point than lodges.
 You will also find static caravans referred to simply as vans.